MikeShepard/SQLPSX/readme.txt

 Getting Started with SQLPSX
 ** NOTE: You must have SMO installed to run the SQLPSX, SMO is installed with SQL Server Management Studio ***
 1. Copy all Library and Script files to the same directory.
-Add sourcing of LibrarySmo.ps1 to your Profile if desired
+Add sourcing of Library Files to your Profile if desired

 Optional Database and Reporting Services Components